Glossary

 Eligible jobholder

-An eligible jobholder is a worker who is aged a least 22 and under state pension age and who earns more than the annual amount of £10,000.
+An eligible jobholder is a worker who is aged at least 22, under State Pension Age, and earns more than the annual amount of £10,000.

 Freedom and choice